 Is your child struggling with attention issues?
 Planning?
-Short-term memory?
+Short-term ?
 Perhaps he or she has been diagnoses with Executive Function Disorder (EFD) or Attention Deficit Disorder (ADHD).

-With all due respect to the DSM, I don’t care for diagnoses.
+With all due respect to the DSM (Diagnostic and Statistical Manual of Mental Disorders), I don’t care for diagnoses.
 I think they have a place in an initial stage of understanding “what’s going on?” for a kiddo.
 ADHD and EFD diagnoses can be great “jumping off” points that inform a learning and emotional-wellbeing roadmap, as well as possible pharmaceutical or other interventions.
 But, I like to caution folks not to get wrapped up in labels and the lens that come with them.
 Many parents come to us with these diagnoses, but I always choose focus on the whole child, the strengths, weaknesses, and personality.

 Stepping off my soap box now…